-Assisted Living Facility Business
+Assisted Living Facility Business - Small Business Snapshot Reports - SBDCNet

-Learn about the Assisted Living Industry and find information on how to open your own Assisted Living facility.
+Learn about the Assisted Living Industry and find information on how to start your own Assisted Living Facility.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

-View our related business reports here: Home Health Care Services Business and Medical Practice Business
+View our related business reports here: Home Health Care Services Business and Medical Practice Business.

-Get a free Assisted Living Facility business plan template on our Business Plans page.
+Get an Assisted Living Facility business plan template on our Business Plans page.

-Assisted Living COVID-19 Resources
+Assisted Living Facility Business Forecast

-In response to the global COVID-19 pandemic, shelter-in-place orders and physical distancing measures have affected many businesses.
-Here is a look at the impact to the Assisted Living industry.
-Assisted living facilities and nursing homes have found themselves as high risk areas for severe cases of COVID-19 due to their communal nature and residents typically being high-risk individuals (older and more likely to have pre-exisiting health conditions).
-Many states and regulators have begun to issue stricter regulations regarding visitation and record keeping and it is likely that that pressure will continue.
-Here are additional COVID-19 business resources specific to this industry:
+The assisted living facility industry is poised for significant growth, driven by rising healthcare needs and shifting demographics.
+The number of Americans aged 65 and older continues to climb, creating a growing demand for long-term assisted living as the population gap between children and older adults narrows.
+A recent U.S. Census report shows an increasing number of states and counties where older adults outnumber children, highlighting the need for more senior living communities.
+This demand is further fueled by rising life expectancy, projected to increase from 19.6 to 21.8 years for individuals aged 65 and older in the U.S. Longer lifespans bring more complex healthcare needs, particularly in managing chronic conditions like diabetes, heart disease, and arthritis.
+These trends present a clear opportunity for assisted living communities to expand their services and develop specialized care solutions to meet the evolving needs of an aging population.

+While demand is trending upward, supply has struggled to keep pace due to high development costs and complex regulations.
+Ongoing changes in Medicaid, Medicare, and varying State legislation will also require close monitoring and strategic planning.
+Looking ahead, assisted living communities will need to expand and specialize in order to meet these growing demands, and respond to industry challenges.
+Facilities may need to develop tailored care models that integrate medical support, and daily living assistance.
+As these care models evolve, emerging technology will play a greater role in shaping future operations.
+From wearable health-monitoring devices to smart facility management systems, tech driven tools are becoming an essential part of daily life in assisted living communities.
+Providers must embrace innovation, respond to changing healthcare needs, and navigate a complex regulatory landscape to meet the demands of a rapidly aging population.

 Assisted Living Business Overview & Trends

-Assisted Living Facilities will continue to rise in importance as the US population becomes older.
-The US Census Bureau reports that there are approximately 52.4 million citizens above the age of 65 in the US as of 2018 (most recent data available,) with that number likely to increase as the baby boomer generation begins entering retirement age.
-The National Center for Assisted Living reports that there are approximately 28,900 assisted living facilities in the US, a number that will need to increase to handle the estimated 95 million people that will comprise that age group by 2060.
+Assisted living facilities are an important contributor to the senior care industry.
+The National Center for Assisted Living reports that there are approximately 30,600 assisted living facilities in the U.S., a number that will need to increase to handle the estimated 82 million people that will comprise that age group by 2050.

-This Continuing Care & Assisted Living Facilities summary excerpt is from First Research, which also sells a full version of this report.
+This continuing care & assisted living facilities summary is from First Research which also sells a full version of this report.

 - “Companies in this industry provide residential and personal care services for the elderly and others who need or want assistance.
-Major companies include Brookdale Senior Living, Five Star Senior Living, and Sunrise Senior Living (all based in the US), as well as Housing & Care 21 (UK), Sienna Senior Living (Canada), and Tertianum (Switzerland).
-The proportion of people aged 60 or older is growing faster than any other age group due to increased life expectancy and lower fertility rates, according to the World Health Organization.
-Countries with the fastest growing populations include Brazil, China, and India.
+Major companies include Brookdale Senior Living, Five Star Senior Living, and Sunrise Senior Living (all based in the US), as well as Housing 21 (UK), Sienna Senior Living (Canada), and Tertianum (Switzerland).

+- In 2024, there were about 860 million people aged 65 years or over worldwide, according to the United Nations Population Division.
+Asia is at the forefront of this trend, with Hong Kong, South Korea, Taiwan and Japan expected to have the highest share of people aged 65 and older by 2050, according to Statista.

-- The US continuing care and assisted living facilities industry includes about 25,000 establishments (single location companies and branches of multi-location companies) with combined annual revenue of $63 billion.
+- The US continuing care and assisted living facilities industry includes about 25,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of $65 billion.
 Companies that provide residential skilled nursing services are covered in a separate profile.

 - Competitive Landscape: Demand for continuing care is strong due to rapidly aging senior populations in the US and other developed nations.
 The profitability of individual facilities depends on efficient operations and positive relations with payers, including families and government and commercial insurers.
 Large companies have some economies of scale in administration and purchasing.
+Small operators can compete effectively by offering quality service.
 Small operators can compete effectively by offering quality service and attractive amenities, or by operating in a prime location.
 The US industry is fragmented: the 50 largest companies account for about 30% of revenue.”

 Assisted Living Facility Customer Demographics

-Major customer segments for Assisted Living Facilities in the US are reported by IBISWorld and can be found here.
-The full version of the report is available for purchase.
+Major customer segments for Assisted Living Facilities are reported by IBISWorld which offers a full version of this report for purchase here.

-- Customer segmentation is largely focused on age and disability status.
-Different assisted living facilities handle different levels of complexity of resident care, from basic household tasks to intensive full time nursing staff.

-- Seniors aged 65 and older are the main customers of industry services, with the average age of residents at approximately 87 years.
-Female residents make up more than 75% of this market, owing to existing demographic factors in the US.
+- The Assisted Living Facility is segmented by funding availability, including out-of-pocket payments, Government-funded Insurance, such as Medicaid and Medicare, and Private Insurance.

+- Out-of-pocket payments accounts for 47.1% of the market and pertains to private funds from lifelong accumulation of assets, home sale, or financial assistance from family members.

 Additional information on assisted living demographics can be found in a variety of trade associations and publications, including: